17sarahstoffel/big_data_challenge/README.md

 # big_data_challenge
 This is my solution to homework 22 for data bootcamp.
-I used the hint code that Dom provided for the class.
+I used the hint code that Dom provided for the class and the sql files provided by the bootcamp.

 ## Overview